 It can be done within seconds and is highly suitable for beginners.
 But if you feel as though you first want to find out more about the basics of the program, then check out this list that we made, containing 22 video tutorials to help you learn the essential skills step by step.

 The Direct Method to Flip a Layer in Photoshop

 The quickest way to flip a layer in Photoshop is to use the shortcut CTRL or CMD + T while having your desired layer selected.
 Then simply right-click to have a drop-down menu appeared and choose either “Flip horizontally” or “Flip vertically”.

 Continue reading the article for a step-by-step tutorial to flip a layer in Photoshop or click here to directly jump to the VIDEO TUTORIAL.

 With the document open, your screen should look something like this:

-2: Click on the Layer that you Want to Flip in the Layers Window to Make it Active
+Click on the Layer that you want to Flip in the Layers panel to make it active.